wfp/editorial-guide/02-content-spelling.md

 resource: true
 ---

 Ensure that the default language for your document is set to **English (UK)**.
-The present style guide includes a “word index” (http://cdn.wfp.org/guides/editorial/reference/wordindex/) that shows WFP spelling of selected words.
-The United Nations Editorial Manual also includes a word list (http://dd.dgacm.org/editorialmanual/ed-guidelines/style/spelling.htm).
+The present style guide includes a [“word index”] (http://cdn.wfp.org/guides/editorial/reference/wordindex/) that shows WFP spelling of selected words.
+The United Nations Editorial Manual also includes a [word list] (http://dd.dgacm.org/editorialmanual/ed-guidelines/style/spelling.htm).

-Follow the WFP list; if a word is not there check the Editorial Manual list; if it’s not there follow the first spelling in the online edition of the Oxford English Dictionary (available at www.oed.com and https://en.oxforddictionaries.com/).
-Follow an organization’s spelling of its own name, e.g., Organisation for Economic Co-operation and Development
+Follow the WFP list; if a word is not there check the Editorial Manual list; if it’s not there follow the first spelling in the online edition of the [Oxford English Dictionary] (www.oed.com) [and] (https://en.oxforddictionaries.com/) Follow an organization’s spelling of its own name, e.g., Organisation for Economic Co-operation and Development

 ### Z versus S